darsan-in/Finally.js/README.md

 ### GitHub Actions Integration

-To use Finally with GitHub Actions for continuous deployment, you can add the following workflow file to your repository:
+To use Finally.js with GitHub Actions for continuous deployment, you can add the following workflow file to your repository:

 ```yaml
 name: FTP Deployment